What to Wear for Business Headshots

 As always, keep it simple to avoid too much distraction.

-However, big, bright, bold and dangly pieces are often too flashy and can become a distraction.
+However, big, bright, bold and dangly pieces are often too flashy and, as we’ve mentioned before, become a distraction.

-Also, as styles change so quickly, they can date your headshot, making it less effective for long term use.
+And, as styles change so quickly, they can date your headshot, making it less effective.

 4) Headshot Pose